 Humanities on Tap

-The first three installations of the series will be held at Budd Dairy Food Hall, a three-level culinary and event space in Columbus’s Italian Village that houses a food court and communal seating on all levels, including a rooftop patio.
-These events will be held in tandem with "Fourth Street Fridays," monthly open-air evenings featuring creative entertainment and special gatherings hosted by small businesses along North Fourth Street.
+The first three events of the series are at Budd Dairy Food Hall, a culinary and event space in Italian Village that houses a food court and communal seating on all levels, including a rooftop patio.
+All events start at 7 pm.

-Friday, March 27: Nicholas Booker, PhD student in musicology and ethnomusicology, will present "Pub Songs & Trivia: British and Irish Folk."
+Nicholas Booker, PhD student in musicology and ethnomusicology, will present "Pub Songs & Trivia: British and Irish Folk."
 Grab a pint, learn songs, answer some trivia and immerse yourself in the singing traditions of Cornwall, Wales, the Isle of Man, Scotland and Ireland.

-Events will begin at 6:30 pm.
 For more information, follow each link to the specific event page.

 For more information about the "Humanities on Tap" community event series, please contact Ryan Skinner, Director of the Humanities Institute and Professor and Area Head for Musicology and Music Theory.